ichibrosan/multiware-framework-and-vpa/README.md

 Copyright (c) 2021-2025 Douglas Wade Goodall.
 All Rights Reserved.

+2025-02-19 16:21 mf - created a .gitignore file and added in several directories and files to it that were automatically generated.

 2025-02-19 05:22 dwg - I found we were also using system redirection in one of the test.
 We were calling ipcs and verifying the shared memory parameters.
 I added another xinetd invocation for that, bringing